haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Lawful good (LG) creatures can be counted on to do the right thing as expected by society.
 Gold dragons, paladins, and most dwarves are lawful good.
 Neutral good (NG) folk do the best they can to help others according to their needs.
 Many celestials, some cloud giants, and most gnomes are neutral good.
 Chaotic good (CG) creatures act as their conscience directs, with little regard for what others expect.
 Copper dragons, many elves, and unicorns are chaotic good.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 58

 2nd 3 —
 3rd 4 2
 4th 4 3